RAND Corporation: Overview

 RAND has approximately 1,850 employees.
 Its American locations include: Santa Monica, California (headquarters); Arlington, Virginia; Pittsburgh, Pennsylvania; and Boston, Massachusetts.
 The RAND Gulf States Policy Institute has an office in New Orleans, Louisiana.
 RAND Europe is located in Cambridge, United Kingdom; Brussels, Belgium; and The Hague, Netherlands.
 RAND Australia is located in Canberra, Australia.

-RAND is home to the RAND School of Public Policy, one of eight original graduate programs in public policy and the first to offer a Ph.D.
-The RAND School offers a selective Ph.D. program that aims to provide an analytically rigorous and applied curriculum through coursework and collaboration with RAND researchers to address real-world problems.
+RAND is home to the RAND School of Public Policy, one of eight original graduate schools in public policy and the first to offer a PhD.
+Its selective doctoral program provides an analytically rigorous and applied curriculum through coursework and collaboration with RAND researchers to address real-world policy challenges.
 The campus is at RAND's Santa Monica research facility and is the world's largest institution specializing in graduate-level education in policy analysis.

-All Ph.D. students receive fellowships to cover their education costs.
-This allows them to dedicate their time to engage in research projects and provides them with on-the-job training.
+All PhD students receive fellowships to cover their education costs.
+This allows them to dedicate their time in research projects and provides them with on-the-job training.
 RAND also offers a number of internship and fellowship programs allowing students and others to assist in conducting research for RAND projects.

 RAND publishes the RAND Journal of Economics, a peer-reviewed journal of economic sciences.
 Thirty-two recipients of the Nobel Prize, primarily in the fields of economics and physics, have been associated with RAND at some point in their career.